 Vacuum sealer.
 One of the best ways to store anything, especially dry items in bulk, is in glass canning jars that have been vacuum-sealed.
 I own a FoodSaver vacuum-sealing machine, that I wouldn’t trade for anything.
 I use it every day of my life.
 I have a supply of wide-mouth glass canning jars in varying sizes that I use to keep everything from chips to crackers and rice to flour fresh, with the use of the wide-mouth jar sealing accessory.
 Vacuum-sealed two-quart canning jars of white rice are good to go for at least 10 years.
 My vacuum sealer is one of the best investments I’ve ever made.
 I suggest you consider investing in one if you are serious about food preparedness.

 It may require a little creativity on your part to find space for your new food reserves.
 Just keep in mind that most of us have space currently occupied by stuff we never use and really don’t need.

 Under the bed.
 If you have room under your beds, you can use shallow plastic containers to hold canned goods and sealed dry goods.

 Closets.
-Walk in your closet, turn around and look above the door.
+Walk into your closet, turn around and look above the door.
 This space is open in many closets and a great place to add a wire shelf for lighter foodstuffs.
 Be very careful as you don’t want cans to roll off and land on your head.

 Under stairs.
 That space under the stairs leading to your basement or second story may seem useless for its odd shape and lack of accessibility.
 But take a second look.
 With some simple shelves, this space just might be ideal for food storage.